jpillora/xdomain/README.md

 ### `xdomain.cookies`

-  :warning: Chrome and possibly other browsers appear to be blocking access to the iframe's `document.cookie` property.
+  **WARNING** :warning: Chrome and possibly other browsers appear to be blocking access to the iframe's `document.cookie` property.
 This means `Slave-Cookie`s are no longer supported in some browsers.

   When `withCredentials` is set to `true` for a given request, the cookies of the master and slave are sent to the server using these names.
 If one is set to `null`, it will not be sent.